nekonikoban/image_copyright_editor/README.md

 - `exif` for image metadata reading & writing

 TODO:
-- Convert png to jpg if any while running the task
+- Convert png to jpg if any while running the task since `copyright` is not existent in this image extension ( Pillow open / save )

 NOTE: